JetBrains/kotlin-web-site/docs/reference/visibility-modifiers.md

 class C private constructor(a: Int) { ... }
 ```

 Here the constructor is private.
-Unlike other declarations, by default, all constructors are `public`, which effectively
+By default, all constructors are `public`, which effectively
 amounts to them being visible everywhere where the class is visible (i.e. a constructor of an `internal` class is only
 visible within the same module).

 ### Local declarations

 Local variables, functions and classes can not have visibility modifiers.

+## Modules

+The `internal` visibility modifier means that the member is visible with the same module.
+More specifically,
+a module is a set of Kotlin files compiled together:

+  * an IntelliJ IDEA module;
+  * a Maven or Gradle project;
+  * a set of files compiled with one invocation of the <kotlinc> Ant task.